 Open stance: left foot further from the ball.

 Closed stance: right foot further from the ball.

 Follow-through: the final part of the swing, after you have struck the ball.

 Pivot: how your body turns as you swing.

 Plane: the swing’s arc.

-Teeing ground: where you put your tee and make your shot.
+Tee box: where you put your tee and make your shot.

-Apron: the area of grass surrounding the green, this grass is longer than that on the green and shorter than that on the fairway.
+Apron: The area of grass surrounding the green.
+This grass is longer than that on the green and shorter than that on the fairway.

 Fairway: the finely mown grass from the tee to the green.

 Green: the very short grass surrounding the hole.